GuilhermeSembeneli/git-explorer/README.md

 1. This project doesnt completed!
 - New features cooming soon
-- In this project i will be consuming the github api;
+- In this project i will be using the github api;

 # About Github Explorer